disclose/dioterms/README.md

 ## Navigating the maturity model

-**DIOstatus** is a 6-level self-assessment describing how prepared an organisation is to receive and handle external vulnerability reports.
+**diostatus** is a 6-level self-assessment describing how prepared an organisation is to receive and handle external vulnerability reports.

 **Findable → Communicating → Not hostile → Explicitly safe → Accountable.**